 Transmit the protected WUR frame.

 A WUR AP that sends a protected group addressed VL WUR Wake-up frame should include WUR ID(s) of the WUR non-AP STA(s) that have already been provided with the WIGTK used to protect the group addressed VL WUR Wake-up frame and should not include WUR ID(s) of the WUR non-AP STA(s) that have not been provided with the WIGTK used to protect the group addressed VL WUR Wake-up frame.

+If the most recently transmitted WUR Operation element has the Common PN subfield equal to 1, in order not to reuse the same WIPN for protection of group-addressed or broadcast-addressed WUR frames with the same WIGTK, a WUR AP shall not transmit more than one protected group addressed or broadcast WUR frames that have different contents in a WUR FDMA PPDU.

+NOTE - Since the reuse of a PN with the same temporal key voids the security guarantees, such cases need to be avoided.
+However, repeating the same protected group-addressed or broadcast-addressed WUR frames in a WUR FDMA PPDU does not void the security guarantees, and therefore, is allowed.